Endangered Landscapes Programme

 Long-term goal is the restoration of endangered landscapes and reversing biodiversity loss.
 For that reason, the program provides funding for large-scale restoration projects.

 Grant Programs for Agriculture, Energy, Environment, Natural Resources

 Restoration of Endangered Landscapes.
-The Endangered Landscapes Programme supports the recovery of landscapes, so that ecological processes can recover, ecosystem services increase, and species populations grow.
+The Program supports the recovery of landscapes, so that ecological processes can recover, ecosystem services increase, and species populations grow.

 About the program

-The Endangered Landscapes Programme has two types of grant available:
+The Endangered Landscapes Programme supports three types of projects:

 1 — Project Implementation Grants.
 Project Implementation Grants fund teams implementing projects where the aim is to create areas that are rich in biodiversity and resilient to environmental change.
 These grants are in the range of US$2 – US$5 million and have a maximum duration of five years.
 Application is by invitation only.